An analogue of Wilton's formula and values of Dedekind zeta functions: Values of Dedekind zeta functions

 Let $\sigma^{(1)}(m) = \sigma'_{-2n-2, v_K}(m)$ and $C = \frac{h_K R_K}{w_K D_K^{1/2}}$.
 We define

-and Substituting $u=2$ and $v= 2n+1$ in \eqref{realquadratic} and then apply \eqref{eqn4.6} to obtain the following closed form expression for Dedekind zeta values of real quadratic number fields at odd integers.
+and Substite $u=2$ and $v= 2n+1$ in \eqref{realquadratic} and then apply \eqref{eqn4.6} to obtain the following expression for Dedekind zeta values of real quadratic number fields at odd integers.
 More precisely we have: \begin{theorem} For a real quadratic number field $K$ with discriminant $D_K$, we have

 \end{theorem}